-While VA has been providing outreach since the passage, from January 2023 through March 2023, VBA conducted 1,560 PACT Act specific awareness events across the country, totaling nearly 6,000 hours.
+While VA has been providing outreach since the passage of the legislation, from January through March 2023, VBA conducted 1,560 PACT Act specific awareness events across the country, totaling nearly 6,000 hours.
 It is estimated to be the equivalent of 20 PACT Act events per day.
 The events have varied from day-long claims clinics to community townhalls, and many more.
-Over 60,000 have either joined virtually or attended in-person.
+Over 60,000 participants have either joined virtually or attended in-person.
 At claims clinics, VA representatives have been available to answer questions, assist with filing claims and helping veterans and family members understand what benefits they may be eligible for under the PACT Act.
-Some of the events offer toxic exposure screenings for veterans.
-Many VA Medical Centers, like the Robley Rex VAMC, in conjunction with local VSOs, started conducting monthly PACT Act meetings.
+Some of the events also offer toxic exposure screenings for veterans.
+Many VA Medical Centers, like the Robley Rex VA Medical Center, in conjunction with local VSOs, started conducting monthly PACT Act meetings.